Meowcolm024/meowcolm024.github.io/posts/2024-09-24-markdown-example.md

 ## Code and Syntax Highlighting

-Inline: use the cammand `$ cabal build` to build the project.
+Inline: use the command `$ cabal build` to build the project.

 Code blocks: